Determine opportunities for integrated rural land use and enterprise

 - the different types of renewable energy and the requirements for their production

-- how new technology could assist with making the best use of land and rural enterprise opportunities
+- how new technology could assist with making the best and most sustainable use of land and rural enterprise opportunities

 - where to find information on grants, subsidies or other forms of funding or assistance that might be available

-- where to obtain professional advice and guidance
+- where to obtain professional advice and guidance, and what type of advice is available

 - what should be considered when determining viable options for rural land use and enterprise opportunities